 Theaters in North Hollywood

 If you’ve already seen ‘The Disaster Artist’, you’ll be able to recall how Tommy (James Franco) and Greg’s (Dave Franco) first meet at the theatres.
 This particular scene was filmed in Theatre 68 on Lankershim Boulevard.
 The same theatre is later also featured in the movie as a San Francisco acting school where Tommy’s character is introduced.
 The NoHo Arts Center is featured in one of the closing scenes of the movie and has been mentioned in the book as well.
 ‘The Room’ originally premiered at the Fairfax Laemmle Theatre on Beverly Blvd.
-However, in ‘The Disaster Artist’, the whole setup of the film’s premiere was recreated in Crest Theatre in Westwood.
+However, in ‘The Disaster Artist,’ the whole setup of the film’s premiere was recreated in Crest Theatre in Westwood.

 Restaurants in North Hollywood

-The film also walks you through several bars and restaurants in North Hollywood including Ernie’s Taco House and The Federal Bar on Lankershim Boulevard, Poquito Más on Magnolia Boulevard, The Eclectic, Astro Family Restaurant on Silver Lake, and Canter’s Deli.
+The film also walks you through several bars and restaurants in North Hollywood, including Ernie’s Taco House and The Federal Bar on Lankershim Boulevard, Poquito Más on Magnolia Boulevard, The Eclectic, Astro Family Restaurant on Silver Lake, and Canter’s Deli.

 Other NoHo Locations

 To recreate the parts of the book where Wiseau and Sestero played soccer at Polo Fields in Golden Gate Park, the filmmakers decided to go for Wright Cricket Field at Woodley Park in Van Nuys as a filming location.
-The book also reveals that Sestero spent the better part of his life in San Francisco suburbs.
+The book also reveals that Sestero spent the better part of his life in the San Francisco suburbs.
 So just to ensure that Greg’s neighborhood in the movie does not look like L.A, a single-family home in Valley Village was allocated for the movie.

 When ‘The Room’ first premiered, a billboard advertising the movie was placed at the busy intersection of Highland Avenue and Fountain Avenue.
 And believe it or not, this billboard rested there for the next five years.
 Even for ‘The Disaster Artist,’ the same billboard was used to recreate a similar advertisement.
-The film also walks you through several apartment buildings of NoHo including The Ardmore Apartments, The Langham Apartments, and The Ojai Apartments.
+The film also walks you through several apartment buildings in NoHo, including The Ardmore Apartments, The Langham Apartments, and The Ojai Apartments.
 Apart from all the locations mentioned above, the infamous sex scenes recreated from the early moments of ‘The Room’ were filmed at Occidental Entertainment Studios.

 Here’s a video from the sets of the movie: